bieganski/gitlab-runner/docs/configuration/speed_up_job_execution.md

 Prerequisite:

+- Make sure that Docker Engine is installed on the machine.
 - You must have credentials that allow you to pull from all repositories.

 To create the Container Registry mirror: